top of page

 Many Jews don't know this, but in Ancient Judaism, the Hebrewlites had EIGHT genders!

-People miss gender me all the time because of binary gender expectations; Even after I have told people my gender or worn a pronoun pin.
+People miss gender me all the time because of binary gender expectations, Even after I have told people my gender or worn a pronoun pin.
 These gender expectations are almost always tied to a person's body type, height, clothing, makeup, and societal expectations.
 These pronoun expectations are destructive.
-Think about all the womxn that have body image issues.
+Think about all the womxn who have body image issues.
 The gender expectations hurt cis people as well.
 Adopting an asking and consent culture is a step toward everyone's healing.

-When we're looking at pronouns, we need to think about that a pronoun is not just to match the gender that the individual feels about themselves; they feel like a man or a woman, both, neither, all, etc. It is respecting the persons internal experience.
+When we're looking at pronouns, we need to think that a pronoun is not just to match the gender that the individual feels about themselves; they feel like a man or a woman, both, neither, all, etc. It is respecting the person's internal experience.
 When you use someone's proper pronouns, it validates and respects their autonomy and intelligence.

 What happens when you continually refuse to use someone's preferred pronouns?